henriksson-lab/prodigal-rs/README.md

-# Prodigal-rs (Rust)
+# Prodigal-rs

 Pure Rust translation of [Prodigal](https://github.com/hyattpd/Prodigal) — a prokaryotic gene prediction tool.

 Based on Prodigal commit [`c1e2d36`](https://github.com/hyattpd/Prodigal/commit/c1e2d361479cc1b18175ea79ebd8ff10411c46cb) (v2.6.3).

+* 2026-05-10 - 3 bugs fixed in a renewed audit
 * 2026-04-23 - Code is ready for testing on real data, but stay vigilant for remaining errors.
 Compare with regular Prodigal on your data before considering this as a replacement.
 * This translation is only marginally faster than the original

 ## This is an LLM-mediated faithful (hopefully) translation, not the original code!

 Most users should probably first see if the existing original code works for them, unless they have reason otherwise.
 The original source may have newer features and it has had more love in terms of fixing bugs.
 In fact, we aim to replicate bugs if they are present, for the sake of reproducibility! (but then we might have added a few more in the process)

 There are however cases when you might prefer this Rust version.
-We generally agree with [this page](https://rewrites.bio/) but more specifically:
+We generally agree with [this manifesto](https://rewrites.bio/) but more specifically:
 * We have had many issues with ensuring that our software works using existing containers (Docker, PodMan, Singularity).
 One size does not fit all and it eats our resources trying to keep up with every way of delivering software
 * Common package managers do not work well.
 It was great when we had a few Linux distributions with stable procedures, but now there are just too many ecosystems (Homebrew, Conda).
 Conda has an NP-complete resolver which does not scale.
 Homebrew is only so-stable.
 And our dependencies in Python still break.
 These can no longer be considered professional serious options.
 Meanwhile, Cargo enables multiple versions of packages to be available, even within the same program(!)
 * The future is the web.
 We deploy software in the web browser, and until now that has meant Javascript.
 This is a language where even the == operator is broken.
 Typescript is one step up, but a game changer is the ability to compile Rust code into webassembly, enabling performance and sharing of code with the backend.
 Translating code to Rust enables new ways of deployment and running code in the browser has especial benefits for science - researchers do not have deep pockets to run servers, so pushing compute to the user enables deployment that otherwise would be impossible